Chemical Storage Guidelines

 - Ensure container weight does not exceed the load rating of the shelves.
 Heavier items and larger containers should be stored on lower shelves.

 - Wall mounted shelving is not recommended for chemical storage.

-- Corrosive liquids shall be stored below eye level.
+- Corrosive liquids and Particularly Hazardous Substances (PHS) shall be stored below eye level.

 - Provide adequate storage space for chemicals within your lab.

-- Keep chemicals away from heat or direct sunlight
+- Keep chemicals away from sources of heat or direct sunlight.

-- Use properly rated and labeled refrigerators and freezers (link)
+- Use properly rated and labeled refrigerators and freezers when storing flammable materials.